PowerLoom/audit-protocol/docs/Introduction.md

 ### Pruning Service (IPFS unpinning)

 The pruning service has the following high-level functionalities:
-- Runs as a cron job for every configured interval (default 7 days)
+- Runs as a cron job for every configured interval (default every day)
 - Unpins IPFS CIDs of snapshots stored in the local disk for more than configured value (default 7 days)

 ***Call Flow for pruning service***